 • Transparency drives trust.
 Ensuring crime statistics are accurate and properly categorising reports can help instil confidence in government’s enforcement capability.
 Providing an explanation when data changes can also help to build trust.

 Trust-building is not a one-off activity.
 It should be continuous and action-oriented.
 Building trust often requires changing the status quo and being laser-focussed on constituent experience and perception.

 What should government leaders do to start building greater trust?

 1. Identify an agency’s archetype.
 Assess and identify the appropriate R2R archetype in which a given agency fits.
 This can help identify key trust signals.

 2. Understand your current performance in those key areas.
 Conduct research to establish your trust baseline, because the reality of trust is the perception of citizens.

 3. Focus on key trust signals.
 Strengthen an agency’s most relevant trust signals first.
 The exception to this rule may be when any one trust signal is extremely low.
 Critically low trust on any one dimension will undermine efforts elsewhere.
 This means no trust signal can be ignored.

 5. Build strategies to strengthen key trust signals.
-Building on the lessons of others, formulate strategies to shape activities, actions, policies, and behaviors that bolster an agency’s most relevant trust signals.
-Just as important, build a communication plan to convey the authentic intent behind trust-focused initiatives.
+Building on the lessons of others, formulate strategies to shape activities, actions, policies and behaviours that bolster an agency’s most relevant trust signals.
+Just as important, build a communication plan to convey the authentic intent behind trust-focussed initiatives.